Legal

 These are required for the Service to function.
 Disabling them will break sign-in.

-We use PostHog (self-hosted on our own EU infrastructure) to understand which pages and briefs are most useful.
-Before you grant consent, PostHog runs in cookieless server-hash mode — it counts unique visitors using a hash of your IP and user agent that resets daily.
-No persistent identifier is set on your device pre-consent.
-This mode complies with EDPB Guidelines 2/2023 and the UK ICO 2024 cookies guidance.
+We use PostHog (managed cloud, United States) to understand which pages and briefs are most useful.
+PostHog runs in cookieless mode: it counts unique visitors using a hash of your IP and user agent that resets daily, and no persistent identifier is stored on your device — no analytics cookie, no localStorage profile.
+This mode is consistent with EDPB Guidelines 2/2023 and the UK ICO 2024 cookies guidance.

-Performance / Web Vitals (always on, no PII)
+Performance / Web Vitals (always on, no PII, no cookies)

-We collect anonymous performance metrics (LCP, FID, CLS, TTFB) via OpenTelemetry browser SDK.
+We collect anonymous page-performance metrics (LCP, INP, CLS) via the web-vitals browser library and report them as events through the same cookieless PostHog pipeline described above.
 These are aggregated and never tied to an individual user.
-No cookies are set; data is sent directly to our self-hosted SigNoz instance.
+No cookies are set.

 3. Third-Party Cookies